anovos/anovos-docs/docs/docs/anovos-modules-overview/data-analyzer/index.md

 ### measures_of_counts

 The Measures of Counts function computes different count metrics for each column (interchangeably called an attribute in the document).
 It returns a Spark DataFrame with schema – attribute, fill_count, fill_pct, missing_count, missing_pct, nonzero_count, nonzero_pct.
 - Fill Count/Rate is defined as number of rows with non-null values in a column both in terms of absolute count and its proportion to row count.
-It leverages count statistic from summary7 functionality of Spark SQL.
+It leverages count statistic from summary functionality of Spark SQL.
 - Missing Count/Rate is defined as null (or missing) values seen in a column both in terms of absolute count and its proportion to row count.
 It is directly derivable from Fill Count/Rate.
 - Non Zero Count/Rate is defined as non-zero values seen in a numerical column both in terms of absolute count and its proportion to row count.
 For categorical column, it will show null value.
 Also, it uses a subfunction nonzeroCount_computation, which is later called under measures_of_counts.
-Under the hood, it leverage Multivariate Statistical Summary8 of Spark MLlib.
+Under the hood, it leverage Multivariate Statistical Summary of Spark MLlib.

 ### measures_of_centralTendency